MaksymRomanyshak/PressureSensorApp/README.md

 # Bicycle Tire Pressure Monitor

-This project allows real-time monitoring of bicycle tire pressure using an NodeMCU (ESP8266) and a web interface.
+This project allows real-time monitoring of bicycle tire pressure using an NodeMCU (ESP8266), MPX5700AP pressure sensor and a web interface.

 ## ⚙️ Technologies